Versus

 Here's what to consider based on what frustrated you:

 • "The dice aren't real" → Every platform in this comparison except AI Dungeon uses real dice mechanics with genuine failure states.
-MacerAI and Friends & Fables are rooted in D&D 5e rules; RoleForge supports multiple systems from the ground up.
+AI Realm and Friends & Fables are rooted in D&D 5e rules with integrated character-sheet dice; RoleForge supports multiple systems from the ground up.

-• "The free tier is too restrictive" → MacerAI offers 30 credits/month free.
-Friends & Fables gives 5-25 turns/day depending on the tier.
+• "The free tier is too restrictive" → AI Realm offers a no-credit-card free tier with daily message limits.
+Friends & Fables gives 5–25 turns/day depending on the tier.
 RoleForge is completely free during alpha with no limits.

 • "I want something that feels like a real RPG, not a story generator" → This is the core difference between AI Dungeon (interactive fiction) and the newer platforms (structured RPG play).
 If you want character sheets, inventory, combat resolution, and consequences that stick, any of the four alternatives in this comparison will be a significant upgrade.